rameshvarun/misbehaving-receiver/README.md

 ## Replicating Results

-Follow the instructions here to setup a virtual machine - https://web.stanford.edu/class/cs244/vbsetup.html.
+The results here can either be replicated on EC2 or in VirtualBox.
+To setup an EC2 machine, use the instructions here - https://web.stanford.edu/class/cs244/ec2setup.html.
+Follow the instructions here to setup a local virtaul machine in virtual box - https://web.stanford.edu/class/cs244/vbsetup.html.
 If you still have your virtual machine from PA1, then you should be able to use it without any problems.
 Once logged, in run the following comamnds.

 ```bash
 git clone https://github.com/rameshvarun/misbehaving-receiver.git